Chakilamchandana/slicemate/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.
 This is made for educational purposes only

-## Contact

-For any inquiries or feedback, please contact Chandana Chakilam at [Your Contact Information].